cypress-io/cypress/cypress/v0.0/documentation/4-Guides/10-Using Aliases.md

     .find("input").type("Clean the kitchen")
 ```

 When we reference `@firstTodo`, Cypress checks to see if all elements its referencing are still in the DOM.
-If they are, it will return those existing elements.
-If they aren't, Cypress will replay the commands leading up to the alias definition.
+If they are, it returns those existing elements.
+If they aren't, Cypress replays the commands leading up to the alias definition.

 In our case it would re-issue the commands: `cy.get("#todos li").first()`.
-Everything "just works" because the new `<li>` is found.
+Everything just works because the new `<li>` is found.

 [block:callout]
 {
   "type": "warning",
   "body": "*Usually* replaying previous commands will return what you expect, but not always.
 Cypress' calculations are complicated and we may improve this algorithm at a later time.
 It is recommended to not alias DOM elements very far down a chain of commands - **alias elements as soon as possible with as few commands as possible**.
-When in doubt, you can *always* issue a regular `cy.get` to query for the elements again.",
+When in doubt, you can *always* issue a regular `cy.get` to query for the elements again."
-  "title": "BEWARE: thar be dragons when aliasing!"
 }
 [/block]

+***

-# Routes
+# Aliasing Routes

 Another use case for aliasing is with routes.
-Using route aliases makes dealing with AJAX requests much easier.
+Using aliases with [`cy.route`](https://on.cypress.io/api/route) makes dealing with AJAX requests much easier.

 ```javascript
 cy